jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 <div id="tc5-1"></div>
 #### 5.1.- LAYERED ARCHITECTURE

-Many articles I’ve read about this architecture say that it is a layered one.
-They talk about three layers: domain, ports, adapters.
-I don’t know why they say such thing, the pattern says nothing about layers.
+Many articles I’ve read about this architecture say that it is a layered one. __They talk about three layers: domain, ports, adapters__.
+I don’t know why they say such thing, __the pattern says nothing about layers__.
 The pattern just says that we have the application (the hexagon), with a given number of ports, and that for each port we can have different adapters, each one using a technology.
 There’s no layers nowhere.

 <div id="tc5-2"></div>
 #### 5.2.- WHY A HEXAGON?

-Some people wonder why a hexagon, perhaps thinking that the number of edges is important.
-Well the answer is no, it doesn’t matter at all.
+Some people wonder why a hexagon, perhaps __thinking that the number of edges is important__.
+Well the answer is no, __it doesn’t matter at all__.
 Number six isn’t important per se.
 Anyway, if you are curious, here you have some reasons by Alistair Cockburn on why he chose a hexagon:

-You have enough space for drawing ports and adapters as you need.
+- You have enough space for drawing ports and adapters as you need.
-The shape should evoke the inside/outside asymmetry rather than top/down or let/right.
+- The shape should evoke the inside/outside asymmetry rather than top/down or let/right.
 Then Squeare is not suitable.
 Pentagon, Heptagon, Octogon, … too hard to draw.
 So Hexagon is the winner.

 <div id="tc5-3"></div>
 #### 5.3.- PORTS OUTSIDE ADAPTERS

-I’ve seen many drawings where they put ports outside adapters, so that an actor interacts directly with the port, and then the adapter is the middleware between the port and the hexagon.
+I’ve seen many drawings where __they put ports outside adapters, so that an actor interacts directly with the port__, and then the adapter is the middleware between the port and the hexagon.
 This way:

 Actor ===> Port ===> Adapter ===> Hexagon

-This is not correct at all.
+__This is not correct at all__.

 Ports are the hexagon boundary.
 In fact, they belong to the hexagon, they are part of it, they are interfaces of the hexagon.
-The actor interacts with the hexagon (the port) through an adapter.
-The adapter is the middleware between the actor and the port.
+The actor interacts with the hexagon (the port) through an adapter. __The adapter is the middleware between the actor and the port__.
 The correct drawing is:

 Actor ===> Adapter ===> (Port) Hexagon